JackHalgh/SoundscapeMonitoringLecture/README.md

 Spectrograms are calculated using the "Fast Fourier Transform" (FFT), an important measurement method in the science of audio and acoustics measurement.
 Put simply, the algorithm converts a signal into individual spectral components (frequencies) and thereby provides frequency information about the signal.

 Below is an example of a single sound wave (left) and the Fast Fourier Transformation (right) that considers all of the spectral components (frequencies) in a sound file over time.
+Sounds with a higher frequency have a higher wavelength.
 ![FFT example](https://github.com/JackHalgh/SoundscapeMonitoringLecture/assets/74665965/17c8c30c-7554-44e6-a53c-239129c56daf)

 Here is an example of a spectrogram containing two different species of water boatman recorded in a lake near Bristol.